hemengke1997/vite-plugin-remix-flat-routes/README.md

 Then all files in the `components` and `hooks` directories will not be recognized as route components

 2. If you do not use the built-in remix-flat-routes, you can set the routing convention by passing in `routes`, refer to [remix routes](https://remix.run/docs/en/main/file-conventions/vite-config#routes)

+3. If the exported `handle` has side effects, please pass `handleAsync: true` in the plugin configuration.
+The plugin will convert `handle` to an asynchronous function to resolve serialization issues caused by side effects.

 ## Inspiration